AutoDRIVE-Ecosystem/autodrive-ecosystem.github.io/docs/competitions/f1tenth-sim-racing-guide.md

     You may use the restricted topics for debugging, training AI models, etc. However, these topics should not be used while autonomously racing at run-time (e.g., during the deployment/inference stage of the algorithm).

 !!! warning
-    You can reset the simulation by publishing a `True` value Boolean message on the topic `/autodrive/reset_command`.
+    You can reset the simulation by publishing a `True` value `std_msgs/msg/Bool` message on the topic `/autodrive/reset_command`.
 However, do not forget to set it to `False` again, or the simulation will keep resetting!

 ## 3. Competition Submission